Goldman Sachs raises dollar/yen forecast to 130 by end-2015

 “One of our top trade recommendations ... is euro/dollar downside via a $1.20/$1.15 put spread.”

-Goldman said it expects the euro to trade at $1.15 EUR= by the end of 2015 and then to weaken to parity with the dollar by the end of 2017.
+Goldman said it expects the euro to trade at $1.15 by the end of 2015 and then to weaken to parity with the dollar by the end of 2017.
 It is currently trading at $1.2419.
+(Reporting by Jemima Kelly; Editing by Anirban Nag and Pravin Char)